pseudomuto/docs/v21.2/architecture/transaction-layer.md

 For more detail about the risks that large clock offsets can cause, see [What happens when node clocks are not properly synchronized?](../operational-faqs.html#what-happens-when-node-clocks-are-not-properly-synchronized)

+### Closed timestamps

+Each CockroachDB range tracks a property called its "closed timestamp", which means that no new writes can ever be introduced below that timestamp.
+The closed timestamp advances forward by a target interval behind the current time.
+If the range receives a write at a timestamp less than its closed timestamp, it rejects the write.

+In other words, a closed timestamp is a promise that the [leaseholder](replication-layer.html#leases) for the range makes to follower replicas that it will not accept writes below the given timestamp.
+Generally speaking, the leaseholder continuously closes timestamps a few seconds in the past.

+The closed timestamps subsystem works by propagating information from leaseholders to followers about what timestamp has been closed on each range.
+It does this by piggy-backing closed timestamps onto Raft commands such that the replication stream is synchronized with timestamp closing.
+This means a follower replica can start serving reads with timestamps at or below the closed timestamp as soon as it has applied all the Raft commands up to the position in the [Raft log](replication-layer.html#raft-logs) provided by the leaseholder.
+Note that closed timestamps are durable; they are preserved across [lease transfers](replication-layer.html#epoch-based-leases-table-data).

+Once the replica has applied the abovementioned Raft commands, it has all the data necessary to serve reads with timestamps less than or equal to the closed timestamp.

+Closed timestamps provide the guarantees that are used to implement [stale reads](#reading), which are useful in some scenarios, particularly for [multi-region clusters](../multiregion-overview.html).
+For more information about how to use stale reads from SQL, see [Follower Reads](../follower-reads.html).

 ### Timestamp cache

 As part of providing serializability, whenever an operation reads a value, we store the operation's timestamp in a timestamp cache, which shows the high-water mark for values being read.

+The timestamp cache is a data structure used to store information about the reads performed by [leaseholders](replication-layer.html#leases).
+This is used to ensure that once some transaction *t1* reads a row, another transaction *t2* that comes along and tries to write to that row will be ordered after *t1*, thus ensuring a serial order of transactions, a.k.a. serializability.

 Whenever a write occurs, its timestamp is checked against the timestamp cache.
 If the timestamp is less than the timestamp cache's latest value, we attempt to push the timestamp for its transaction forward to a later time.
 Pushing the timestamp might cause the transaction to restart in the second phase of the transaction (see [read refreshing](#read-refreshing)).